 We do hesitate to prescribe free business advice to someone we’ve just met.
 In our experience, free consulting advice is often the same bad fit as a free pair of shoes.
 With that caveat, we’ll share with you now the list of revenue-generating ideas we shared with our colleague after knowing her for less than five minutes:

 Four ideas for creating digital magazines with a free digital magazine archive

-Brand building: Magazine issues are simply more impressive than HTML content.
+Brand building: Magazine issues are simply more impressive than standalone HTML content.
 Because readers associate magazines with high quality, curated content, they will think better of your brand if they understand that the content on your website originated in a magazine format.
-The cost of putting a few years worth of back issues on your website is minimal, and the boost it will give your brand is more than enough reason to digitize at least a part of your back issue archive.
+The cost of putting a few years of back issues on your website is minimal, and the boost it will give your brand is more than enough reason to digitize at least a part of your back issue archive.